shikharsaxena12/python-7/README.md

-It is the learning  repo for the python and ai/ml
+It is the learning  repo for the python and ai/ml and django